Ahmadahz/ML_Projects/Project3/README.md

 2. Created a data feature extraction plan and implemented a pipeline to execute it
 3. Implemented Principle Component Analysis
 4. Employed an ensemble method
-5. Applied different ML algorithms like: SVM, NN,
+5. Applied different ML algorithms like SVM, NN and LR
 6. Cross-Validated my training results